Hmatata-254/CheckInApp/README.md

-# CheckInApp Room bookin# Hussein Homes - Room Booking and Complaint Management App
+# CheckInApp Room - Room Booking and Complaint Management App

 An intuitive Android application designed to manage room bookings and complaints for **Centain Hotel**, a hotel with variety of different rooms.
 The app simplifies room management and provides an efficient way for tenants to communicate their concerns.